 13) GET STUCK INTO SOME MARKETING

 Business might be quiet now, but some well-chosen marketing activities will ensure that things pick up again as soon as possible.
-I’ve got lots of free resources on marketing – a blog post on Fear Of Marketing: Self-limiting Beliefs and How To Overcome Them, as well as free pdf guides on Growing Your Audience and Getting More Enquiries and Bookings.
+I’ve got lots of useful articles to help you with marketing as well as free pdf guides on Growing Your Audience and Getting More Enquiries and Bookings.
 If you want step-by-step guidance on creating your own personalised marketing strategy and implementing some crucial marketing systems, The Shutterhood has heaps of resources to help you do this.

 14) HONE YOUR EDITING SKILLS